amper5and/secrets.js/README.md

 Returns an Object with the current configuration.
 Has the following properties:
 * `bits`: [Number] The number of bits used for the current initialized finite field

+#### secrets.extractShareComponents( share )
+Returns an Object with the extracted parts of a public share string passed as an argument.
+Has the following properties:
+* `bits`: [Number] The number of bits configured when the share was created.
+* `id`: [Number] The ID number associated with the share when created.
+* `data`: [String] A hex string of the actual share data.

 #### secrets.setRNG( function(bits){} )
 Set the pseudo-random number generator used to compute shares.